 Unless otherwise indicated below, to our knowledge, all persons listed below have sole voting and investment power with respect to their shares of common stock, except to the extent authority is shared by spouses under applicable law.
-Unless otherwise indicated below, the address for each person or entity listed below is c/o Jo-Ann Stores Holdings Inc., 5555 Darrow Road, Hudson, Ohio, 44236.
+The table below excludes any shares of our common stock that may be purchased in this offering pursuant to the reserved share program.
+See "Underwriting-Reserved Share Program."
+Unless otherwise indicated below, the address for each person or entity listed below is c/o JOANN Inc., 5555 Darrow Road, Hudson, Ohio, 44236.